How I got into Linux and UNIX

 - Having dabbled with Fortran and Pascal on Harris H100 and H500 mini-computers, and with Z80 assembler in the CP/M micro teaching lab I managed at Chelsea College, I got my first UNIX user account in 1985 courtesy of a friend - a dial-up account via a 1200 baud modem to an AT&T Bleasdale 3B2 mini-computer in an office off the Brompton Road.
 Frankly, I wasn't terribly impressed at the time, probably because I couldn't do anything useful with it and UNIX commands seemed so arcane then.
 I mean, with CP/M and MS-DOS computers you could write letters - theses even - and print them out, program hydraulic robots, do lots of fun things with BBCBASIC(86), get your household finances and telephone numbers organised with dBase2, etc. But an invisible computer far away on the end of a phone line?
 It just wasn't the same as having a real computer whirring away on your desk.

-- It was to be another 7 years before I encountered Linux - at the time MS-DOS 5 and Windows 3.1 were all the rage in the desktop PC world but that largely passed me by; in the early Nineties I was holed up in an electronics lab surrounded by logic analysers & oscilloscopes doing a lot of Z80, 8086 and 68000 assembler programming for the various lab computer interface cards I was developing for Queen Elizabeth College, including the PC ISA bus, S-100 and G96 industrial buses.
-Windows (and MS-DOS) was far too slow for any real-time laboratory computing so I stayed with assembler on DOS.
+- It was to be another 8 years before I encountered Linux - at the time MS-DOS 5 and Windows 3.1 were all the rage in the desktop PC world but that largely passed me by; in the early Nineties I was holed up in an electronics lab surrounded by logic analysers & oscilloscopes doing a lot of Z80, 8086 and 68000 assembler programming for the various lab computer interface cards I was developing for Queen Elizabeth College in Kensington, including the PC ISA bus, S-100 and G96 industrial buses.
+Windows was far too slow for any real-time laboratory computing so I stayed with assembler on DOS.
 Real nerdy stuff and great fun!

-Eventually the-powers-that-be at the main Strand campus sat up and took notice and it wasn't long after that I was offered the job of first setting up the college's first dial-up Internet service and then rolling out Ethernet networking everywhere and getting the entire college on-line.
-This lead to a seismic shift in my life; my career in electronics design and low level programming ended abruptly at that point as I jumped into the brave new world of computer networking.
+- Eventually the-powers-that-be at the main Strand campus sat up and took notice and it wasn't long before I was offered the job of setting up the college's first dial-up Internet service in 1993 and then later, in 1995, assembling a small team of technicians to roll out Ethernet networking everywhere and getting the entire college on-line.
+This lead to a seismic shift in my life; my career in electronics design and low level programming ended abruptly at that point as I jumped into the brave new world of computer networking (and eventually, large scale Linux/UNIX systems admin).
 But that's another story.

-- Meanwhile King's dial-up Internet service was a great success, with 18 phone lines feeding into a US Robotics Total Control rackmount modem bank supporting all modem speeds up to V.90 (64 kbit/s), and a Xyplex terminal server to handle SLIP (and later, PPP) connections.
+- Meanwhile King's dial-up Internet service was a great success, with 18 phone lines in a hunt group feeding into a US Robotics Total Control rackmount modem bank supporting all modem speeds up to V.90 (64 kbit/s), and a Xyplex terminal server to handle SLIP (and later, PPP) connections.
 It was soon decided to offer secure access facilities for VIP users (eg, the principal, senior admin staff, etc) who already had the luxury of dial-back accounts, where after dialling in and identifying themselves, the connection would drop and they'd be dialled back one minute later at their home phone number.
-The SecureID system was chosen for this and this had to be hosted on a Solaris platform - a Sun SparcStation 4 was duly purchased and so I moved onto Solaris 2.3.
+For more security, a random token-based security system called SecureID was later added, where users were given a credit card-sized device which displayed a 6 digit number that updated every 60 seconds which had to be typed in when making the initial dial-up connection.
+This number was compared with a similar number generated on the SecureID server and a successful match caused the the line to be dropped and the user called back.
+The SecureID server had to be hosted on a Solaris platform - a Sun SparcStation 4 was duly purchased and so I moved onto Solaris 2.3.

 - Funnily enough, the hostname pandemonium.cc.kcl.ac.uk is still registered in DNS!